khan4019/front-end-Interview-Questions/README.md

 4. Graph and high order data structure in JavaScript
 ___________________

-Inpsired by, [darcyclarke](https://github.com/darcyclarke/Front-end-Developer-Interview-Questions), [css-tricks](http://css-tricks.com/interview-questions-css/), [david shariff](http://davidshariff.com/quiz/) and some google results.
+Inpsired by, [darcyclarke](https://github.com/darcyclarke/Front-end-Developer-Interview-Questions), [css-tricks](http://css-tricks.com/interview-questions-css/) and some google results.
 If you want to add any question to this let me know.